 By JOHN SAKALA

-Zambian High Commissioner to Gernmany Anthony Mukwita says Zambia wants to increase the number of officers qualifying for long and short term military courses in the Federal Republic of Germany offered the Bundeswehr Armed Forces of Germany.
+Zambian High Commissioner to Gernmany Anthony Mukwita says Zambia wants to increase the number of officers qualifying for long and short term military courses in the Federal Republic of Germany offered by the Bundeswehr Armed Forces of Germany.

-Mr Mukwita said Zambia must increase the number of Zambian officers that benefit from these prestigious international military courses offered the Bundeswehr.
+Mr Mukwita said Zambia must increase the number of Zambian officers that benefit from these prestigious international military courses offered by the Bundeswehr.

 He was speaking when he hosted the senior officer in charge of Training Assistance for Africa in Germany Lieutenant Colonel Ulrich Humpert on Tuesday in his office.